JauhienVolkau/Neural_network/README.md

 **III**.
 If you use Docker, you can download and run the project by doing these commands:
 - ***docker pull jauhienvolkau/nn:mytag***
 - ***docker run jauhienvolkau/nn:mytag***
 **IV**.
 You can use saved weights if you don't want to train a model.
 You need to download all files from the corresponding folder.
+Then in your project comment the line ``
 ____